-So depending on where we’re–we’re at here, we can dial these up or down.
-We can be macronutrient agnostic, essentially we can dial the carbs up higher for our CrossFitter or if we’re doing triathlons.
-We can up the starchy carbs.
-We can up the starchy and we can up maybe the non-starchy or if we have insulin resistance, we can go on low on everything here except the non-starchy, maybe we just go up on the vegetables.
+Depending on where we’re at here, we can dial these up or down.
+We can be macronutrient agnostic, essentially.
+So we can dial the carbs up higher for our CrossFitter or if we’re doing triathlons.
+We can up the starchy and we can up maybe the non-starchy or if we have insulin resistance.
+Also, we can go on low on everything here, except the non-starchy.
+Maybe we just go up on the vegetables.
 So we can dial things up or down depending on where our metabolism is at.

 Next it has to be nutrient-dense.
-This is very important, right?
+This is very important.
 Outside of macronutrients, we have micronutrients–vitamins, minerals, water.
 So we have to make sure the foods we’re eating are nutrient-dense.
-Again, you can see here, one of the things I did not talk about are grains because grains are very nutrient-poor, and then when you actually factor in, well the gut irritation, the lectins, the phytate, the oxalic acids which actually can chelate but it can hug and pull more nutrients out, it’s actually even more nutrient-poor and its very inflammatory.
-That’s why grains don’t fit in, right?
-It’s anti-inflammatory, it’s nutrient-dense, and it can be toxic.
+Again, you can see here, one of the things I did not talk about are grains because grains are very nutrient-poor.
+And then when you actually factor in gut irritation, the lectins, the phytate, the oxalic acids which actually can chelate but it can hug and pull more nutrients out, it’s actually even more nutrient-poor and its very inflammatory.
+That’s why grains don’t fit in.
 It’s got gliadin in it, gluten essentially, and wheat germ agglutinin, other lectins.
-Nutrient-dense and the last one, being low in toxins.

-Now the low in toxins is important because let’s say we’re having good old fashioned broccoli but it’s got a whole bunch of pesticides in it, well, that’s not good.
+Now the low in toxins is important because let’s say we’re having good old fashioned broccoli but it’s got a whole bunch of pesticides in it, that’s not good.
 So that doesn’t fit the low toxins.
-So eating organic, right?
-Having a–a template that looks at quality is so important because you can have the same exact macronutrients but you throw in a whole bunch of carcinogenic pesticides, that can put stress on the body, stress on the liver, and disrupt your health.
+Having a template that looks at quality is so important because you can have the same exact macronutrients.
+But if you throw in a whole bunch of carcinogenic pesticides, it can put stress on the body, stress on the liver, and disrupt your health.